Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Joule-Thomson expansion

-which also is a constant unrelated to $\gamma$.
-Inversion curves and isenthalpic process for different parameters are shown in Fig.~\ref{constantM}.
+which also is a constant that is independent of $\gamma$.
+The inversion curves and the isenthalpic process for different parameters are shown in Fig.~\ref{constantM}.

-In figure, $M$ of constant mass curves increases form inside to outside.
-For every subfigure, $M$ for the second isenthalpic curve was chosen as minimum inversion mass.
-It is clear that constant mass curve with critical mass just acquires its inversion point at $P_{i}=0$.
+In figure, the mass $M$ of the constant mass curves increases from the inside to the outside.
+For each subfigure, the mass $M$ for the second isenthalpic curve is chosen as the minimum inversion mass.
+It is clear that the constant mass curve with the critical mass just reaches its inversion point at $P_{i}=0$.
 And any black holes with $M<M_{i}^{\mathrm{min}}$ are always in the heating process.